 In May 2015, the FASB issued Accounting Standards Update 2015-09, "Financial Services-Insurance (Topic 944): Disclosures about Short-Duration Contracts" ("ASU 2015-09").
 ASU 2015-09 provides enhanced disclosures, on an annual basis, related to the reserve for losses and loss expenses.
-The enhanced disclosures required by ASU 2015-09 include (1) net incurred and paid claims development information by accident year, (2) a reconciliation of incurred and paid claims development information to the aggregate carrying amount of the reserve for losses and loss expenses, (3) for each accident year presented of incurred claims development information, the total of reserves for incurred but not reported (IBNR), including expected development on reported claims, included in the reserving methodologies, and (4) for each accident year presented of incurred claims a description of methodologies used for determining claim frequency information.
+The enhanced disclosures required by ASU 2015-09 include (1) net incurred and paid claims development information by accident year, (2) a reconciliation of incurred and paid claims development information to the aggregate carrying amount of the reserve for losses and loss expenses, (3) for each accident year presented of incurred claims development information, the total of reserves for incurred but not reported (IBNR), including expected development on reported claims, included in the reserve for losses and loss expenses and a description of the reserving methodologies and changes to the reserving methodologies, and (4) for each accident year presented of incurred claims development information, quantitative information about claims frequency, as well as a description of methodologies used for determining claim frequency information.
 ASU 2015-09 is effective for annual periods beginning after December 15, 2015, and as such the disclosures will first be presented in the Company's Annual Report on Form 10-K for the year ended December 31, 2016.
 The Company is currently assessing the impact the adoption of ASU 2015-09 will have on future disclosures.